 B I O

-JEN KWOK is a Chinese-American writer/performer from Palmdale, CA who is currently based in Queens, NYC.
+JEN KWOK is a Chinese-American writer/performer from Palmdale, CA who is currently based in NYC.
 Armed with a velvety voice and razor-sharp wit, Jen combines music, comedy and improv to create a refreshing spin on daily life.

 Jen’s work has been featured by The New York Times, PBS, ComedyCentral, BuzzFeed, and Rolling Stone Magazine.
-Most recently, Jen can been seen on ABC's Quantico.
-Other film and television work include Band Leader/Keytarist of MTV's Middle of the Night Show, HBO’s High Maintenance, Showtime’s Nurse Jackie, PBS’ Asian America, and the film Eat, Pray, Love.
+Most recently, Jen can been seen on Netflix’s Friends From College.
+Other film and television work include Band Leader/Keytarist of MTV's Middle of the Night Show, ABC's Quantico, HBO’s High Maintenance, Showtime’s Nurse Jackie, PBS’ Asian America, and the film Eat, Pray, Love.
 She has also appeared in several viral web videos – including her own music video, “Date an Asian”, College Humor's “Zordon Is a Racist” and “Subway Panhandler”.

-A versatile live performer, Jen was a finalist in NBC's Stand-Up for Diversity and has appeared at such venues as: The Kennedy Center, Joe’s Pub, Caveat, WNYC’s Greene Space, Highline Ballroom, Le Poisson Rouge, Ars Nova, Upright Citizens Brigade Theatre (UCBT), The People’s Improv Theatre (PIT), and Gotham Comedy Club.
-She has also performed and hosted events everywhere from colleges across the country (featured at NACA Northeast, Mid-Atlantic and South), to fundraising and corporate events for Asian-American Women’s Giving Circle, American Cancer Society, TimeWarner, Verizon and Ogilvy & Mather.
+A versatile live performer, Jen was a national finalist in NBC's Stand-Up for Diversity and has appeared at such venues as: The Kennedy Center, Joe’s Pub, Caveat, WNYC’s Greene Space, Highline Ballroom, Le Poisson Rouge, Ars Nova, Upright Citizens Brigade Theatre (UCBT), The People’s Improv Theatre (PIT), and more.
+She has also performed and hosted events everywhere from colleges across the country (featured at NACA Northeast, Mid-Atlantic and South), to fundraising and corporate events for Asian-American Women’s Giving Circle, American Cancer Society, TimeWarner, and Ogilvy & Mather.
 An active member of the Asian-American performing community, Jen has hosted Kollaboration NY & DC, as well as curated and co-hosted the Asian-American Writer’s Workshop’s Mouth to Mouth series.

-Jen's current live music project, Songs for One, is a unique, intimate experience where she performs concerts for one single person at a time.
+Jen's most recent live music project, Songs for One, is a unique, intimate experience where she performs concerts for one single person at a time.
 She is currently in the studio recording two EPs: Songs for One (Summer 2019 release) & How Am I Supposed to Sound (Spring 2020 release).